Frisbiz/GuildWave/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+This project is an independent, personal recreation inspired by Discord.
+It is **not affiliated with, endorsed by, or connected to Discord Inc.** in any way.

+All trademarks, service marks, trade names, logos, and images referenced belong to their respective owners.
+This project is intended for educational purposes only.